MainaKimani/Hazina/README.md

 # Hazina
 Hazina is a Swahili word meaning treasures or savings.

-This project aims at building an open banking API that will first be built using Java to share json data to be consumed by a fontend analytic.
+This project aimed at building an open banking API using Java to share json data to be consumed by a fontend analytic.

-This product will be called Hazina.

 ## :bow_and_arrow: Objectives
 Hazina will be an application that will allow users to keep track of their expenses as well as transaction details from their accounts.